TimoLischke/WHO_TuberculosisReport/README.md

 WHO_TuberculosisReport_2024 --> reporting the TB incidence numbers for 2023
-Correlation and prediction of Tuberculosis incidences according to socialeconomic and environmental circumstances
+Correlation and prediction of Tuberculosis incidences and severity level according to health, socialeconomic and environmental factors

+Objective:
+Use the WHO dataset on tuberculosis (TB) incidences per country for 2023.
+Enrich the dataset with further health, socialeconomic and environmental data.
+Make predictions using supervised machine learning models about TB incidences and severity level.

 Landing webpage:
 https://www.who.int/teams/global-tuberculosis-programme/tb-reports/global-tuberculosis-report-2024